javalin/website/pages/docs/docs.md

 ---

 ### Views and Templates
+Javalin offers an artifact with several template engines, called `javalin-rendering`, which follows the same version as the `javalin` artifact.
-Javalin looks for templates/markdown files in `src/resources`, and uses the correct rendering engine based on the extension of your template.
+The template engines look for templates/markdown files in `src/resources`, and the correct rendering engine is chosen based on the extension of your template.
-Javalin currently supports six template engines (see below), as well as markdown.
+Javalin currently supports several template engines (see below), as well as markdown.
 You can also register your own rendering engine.

+Rendering a template:
 {% capture java %}
-ctx.render("/templateFile.ext", model("firstName", "John", "lastName", "Doe"))
+ctx.render("/templateFile.ext", model("firstName", "John", "lastName", "Doe"));
 {% endcapture %}
 {% capture kotlin %}
 ctx.render("/templateFile.ext", mapOf("firstName" to "John", "lastName" to "Doe"))
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-Register:
+Registering a new engine:
 ```java
 JavalinRenderer.register(JavalinPebble.INSTANCE, ".peb", ".pebble");